Renunciation

 MN11

-The main cause of stress and dissatisfaction is that people take for granted that there is a person in the background experiencing the outside world through the Five Aggregates.
+The main cause of stress and dissatisfaction lies in the mistaken assumption that there is a person in the background experiencing the outside world through the Five Aggregates.

-They assume that the various views and perspectives they hold, how they see the world, are reality itself.
-For example, almost everyone takes for granted that they see through their eyes, instead of understanding that there is only a series of images created in consciousness.
-They assume that they can experience something outside the Five Aggregates, when even the thought of an outside experience is just another experience itself.
+People take for granted that the various views and perspectives they hold, how they see the world, are reality itself.
+For instance, most assume they are "seeing" through their eyes, rather than understanding that what they perceive is merely a series of images created in consciousness.
+They believe they can experience something beyond the Five Aggregates, not realizing that even the thought of an experience "outside" the aggregates is itself just another aggregate-based experience.

-As a result, they also take for granted that sensual pleasures exist, or are inherent in the objects of the world, not realizing that these pleasures are created by the mind itself.
-They chase after these pleasurable things of the world, not realizing that they are mental fabrications.
+This misunderstanding leads them to believe that sensual pleasures exist as inherent qualities in the objects of the world, failing to realize that these pleasures are created by the mind.
+They chase after these worldly pleasures, unaware that they are mental fabrications.

-They assume that the desire for worldly objects will result in pleasure, when in fact, this desire creates stress and painful feelings.
+They assume that the desire for worldly objects will result in pleasure, but in reality, this very desire creates stress and painful feelings.

 An Arahant, with taints destroyed, who has lived the holy life, done what had to be done, laid down the burden, reached the true goal, destroyed the fetters of being, and is completely liberated through final knowledge, he too understands the earth as earth; having understood the earth as earth, he does not conceive the earth, he does not conceive in the earth, he does not conceive from the earth, he does not conceive earth is mine, he does not delight in the earth.